dod-advana/gamechanger-crawlers/README.md

          ```shell
          chromedriver --version
          ```
-     - - changed --> Regular Google Chrome is prohibited and not able to be installed on a BAH machine as of recent.
+     - - changed --> Google Chrome (GC) Ent. is the company default; regular GC installation is prohibited and not able to be installed on a BAH machine as of recent.
 2. Install Miniconda or Anaconda (Miniconda is much smaller)
     - https://docs.conda.io/en/latest/miniconda.html
     - after a successful installation you should be able to run the following from the shell: